3 Key Features of technology in terms of long-term business

 3. Employee concerns must be at the forefront of future-proofing business strategies.

-Employees and customers — in that order — are the two most important stakeholders in any organisation.
+Employees and customers — in that order — are the two most important stakeholders in any organization.
 It’s easy to become fixated on your customers and forget about your people in the age of online reviews.
 However, if you look after your employees, they will look after your customers.

 Of course, the situation in healthcare is a little different.
 No matter what, nurses will look after patients.
 I’ve seen them make the best of whatever tools they’re given to provide the best possible care, but that doesn’t mean they’re not susceptible to burnout or stress.
 There isn’t anybody.